adamsbear34/Kunect-Backend/README.md

 # Kunekt-API

-API written for the Kunect android application based on Firebase cloud function.
+API written for the [Kunekt](https://github.com/adamsbear34/Kunect) android application based on Firebase cloud function.
 This api was build with Node JS/Express.

 # Contributors